 BELEM is a European Union (EU) funded initiative that has been granted €2 million in funding through the Creative Europe Programme (CREA).
 It will drive new revenue streams to key players in the music industry by promoting European lyrics and the translations of these lyrics alongside their monetisation.

 BELEM’s aim is to break down cultural barriers by making true translations of songs more accessible, and to increase the potential of monetisation for lyrics.
 The purpose of the calls is to assist with this goal, by finding and then funding 10 projects per year, in 2023 and again in 2024.
 These open calls are to ensure more European Songs can be translated from one language to other, increasing cross-border collaborations between songwriters and ensuring that the songs are better understood across Europe.
+Three Open Calls have already been successfully launched, with awardees selected.
+The fourth Open Call is due in Q1 2025.
+Towards the end of the project, by early 2026, we aim to have awarded 20 translated works and 20 recorded music productions, all aligned with our guiding principles of diversity and sustainability, fostering cross-border cooperation based on mutual trust and creative interaction.

 The purpose of the Open Call is to assist Artists and Labels by funding 10 projects per year, in 2024 and 2025, for the recording and cross-border release of translated works ensuring the songs are better understood across Europe.